artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/git-squash.md

 ---
 layout: post
-title:  "[draft] Git - squasing commits"
+title:  "Git - squasing commits"
-date:   2016-10-19 12:09:07 +0200
+date:   2020-12-22 12:09:07 +0200
 categories: git
 ---

 In this post I will despcibe how to change git history and make history looking better.
-First thing we want to do is to make history as much linear as possible, so it is easier to keep track of changes
+First thing we want to do is to make history as much linear as possible, so it is easier to keep track of changes.
+We can achieve this by rebase.

-* rebase and magange branches
-* Git interactive rebase

-Squash the lastests commints

 {% highlight bash %}
+git rebase feature-branch
+{% endhighlight %}

+After this command, `feature-branch` will move all commits atop the branch it's comes from.

+Adding `-i` parameter we have posibility to squash and chnage messages of commiits.

+{% highlight bash %}
 git rebase -i HEAD~3
 {% endhighlight %}

+This command takes three last commits and ask us what to do with them by opeining the default editor with file like the one presented below.

 {% highlight bash %}
 pick f392171 Added new feature X